opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 .. image:: images/dataviz_map-builder-location.png

 The Map Builder is Opendatasoft's tool to create advanced maps using one or more published dataset from one or more Opendatasoft portal.
-The Default map builder location configuration allows to defined which location the Map Builder will focus on by default when landing on it.
+The Default map builder location configuration allows to define which location the Map Builder will focus on by default when landing on it.

 1. In the **Data visualizations** configuration interface, look for the **Default map builder location** configuration.
 2. Click on the map, and maintain the click while moving the map until the chosen location is is enclosed in the rectangle.
 Some options are available to help defining the right location: